-If you already have a live Amazon listing, and are running pay per click campaigns, then you can see the actual search queries that trigger your ad.
-One of the benefits of running a campaign with Automatic Targeting is that Amazon will show your ad to any search query that it believes is relevant, based on your product description.
-The targeting can be fairly broad, which means that you are possibly paying for clicks that isn’t targeted traffic.
-However, the benefit is that you may come across some good keywords that you didn’t identify while creating your product listing initially.
+If you’re already live on Amazon, you can download a list of search queries that make sales.
+One of Automatic Targeting’s benefits is that Amazon will show your ad to any relevant search query.
+This is based on your product’s description.
+However, the targeting can be fairly broad.
+This means that you are possibly paying for clicks that isn’t targeted traffic.
+Regardless, you may come across some good keywords that you didn’t identify when initially creating your product listing.

-For example, here is the keyword data from the marshmallow sticks that we have been selling:
+For example, here is the keyword data from our marshmallow sticks.

 Once you download the report into Excel, you can organize it by which Customer Search Term generated a sale (go to the Data Tab > Filter > Largest to Smallest), and it will look like this:

 This is the data from the campaigns that have been running for Jungle Stix.
-As you can see, there are some customer searches that we did not anticipate, like ‘girl scout”, which have converted into sales.
+As you can see, there are some customer searches that we did not anticipate.
+For example: ‘girl scout” which have converted into sales.
 We may want to incorporate these search terms into our Product Listing somewhere.

 Another helpful tool similar to Keywordtool.io, is Soovle (which offers search queries from eBay, which is also a search engine with high purchase intent):

 Another free tool is Ubersuggest, which also pulls all of the related keyword searches.
 And for those more visually inclined, you can reference a word cloud that may surface some new ideas:

-If you can position your product listing to be optimized for the keywords that are searched most often, and that have the highest demand, you are setting yourself up for success!
+Set yourself up for success by finding the keywords with the highest demand!
 As you can see, these are all free tools and provide helpful data to craft your keyword optimized listing.

 We went through this keyword research process to create the listing for Jungle Stix, the private label bamboo marshmallow sticks.
 We were able to rank as the top organic product for the main keyword, “marshmallow sticks”, which was covered in detail here.